 While other methods of tooth replacement work to fill the gap in your smile and prevent neighboring teeth from shifting out of place, dental implants take the process a step further by replacing the root structure as well.
 The result is a more comprehensive and effective solution to replacing teeth that lasts longer overall.
-To schedule your next consultation with our office, feel free to give us a call!
+To schedule your next consultation with our dental office, feel free to give us a call to explore replacing missing teeth with dental implants in St. Albans, WV!

 Furthermore, eating the foods you enjoy doesn’t have to be a struggle when you have dental implants.
 Even tough or crunchy foods like steak or apples are easy to eat with dental implants!
 And, because blood flow and bone stimulation are taking place after an implant restores your smile, you can avoid premature facial sagging of your face and maintain the most amount of biting force possible.